keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - AWS KMS is integrated with most other AWS services that encrypt your data with encryption keys that you manage.
 AWS KMS is also integrated with AWS CloudTrail to provide encryption key usage logs to help meet your auditing, regulatory and compliance needs.
 - You can configure your application to use the KMS API to encrypt all data before saving it to disk.

+### What is AWS Secrets Manager?
+- AWS Secrets Manager is an AWS service that makes it easier for you to manage secrets.
+- Secrets can be database credentials, passwords, third-party API keys, and even arbitrary text.
+You can store and control access to these secrets centrally by using the Secrets Manager console, the Secrets Manager command line interface (CLI), or the Secrets Manager API and SDKs.
+- In the past, when you created a custom application that retrieves information from a database, you typically had to embed the credentials (the secret) for accessing the database directly in the application.
+When it came time to rotate the credentials, you had to do much more than just create new credentials.
+You had to invest time to update the application to use the new credentials.
+Then you had to distribute the updated application.
+If you had multiple applications that shared credentials and you missed updating one of them, the application would break.
+- Because of this risk, many customers have chosen not to regularly rotate their credentials, which effectively substitutes one risk for another (functionality vs. security).
+- Secrets Manager enables you to replace hard-coded credentials in your code (including passwords), with an API call to Secrets Manager to retrieve the secret programmatically.
+- This helps ensure that the secret can't be compromised by someone examining your code, because the secret simply isn't there.
+- Also, you can configure Secrets Manager to automatically rotate the secret for you according to a schedule that you specify.
+This enables you to replace long-term secrets with short-term ones, which helps to significantly reduce the risk of compromise.

 ### What is AWS STS?
 - AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.
 - Temporary security credentials work almost identically to the long-term access key credentials that your IAM users can use.